 Free range and pastured egg directory

-The egg carton may be labelled with verdant pastures, stamped with the term "free range", but are you getting what you think you are?
+The egg carton may be decorated with verdant pastures, stamped with the term "free range", but are you getting what you think you are?
 Who can tell?

-Despite the CSIRO free range Model Code capping stocking density at 1,500 hens per hectare, some farms cramed in more than 20,000.
+Despite the CSIRO free range Model Code capping stocking density at 1,500 hens per hectare, some farms crammed in more than 20,000.
 And some eggs came from flocks of up to 120,000!
 Is it any wonder when over half of the free range eggs sold in Australia come from only three producers?
 They're Novo, Pace Farm and Manning Valley—and are responsible for the brands you see in the major supermarkets.
-With eaters willing to pay for the extra cost of producing free range eggs, all these players can see is ka-ching!

 If you don't think that's really free range, then look for eggs with organic or animal welfare certification.